mike-goldfinger/service-trap/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can either use service-trap directly using Go or, coming soon also over your docker enviroment
+You can either use service-trap directly using Go or on your docker enviroment

 ### Prerequisites